-That the submission of Carolyn Gee [3/25.8] be accepted and that the further submission of Kingston Acquisitions Ltd [3/25.8.1] be rejected.
+That the submission of Carolyn Gee [3/25.8] is accepted in part and that the further submission of Kingston Acquisitions Ltd [3/25.8.1] is accepted in part.
+That part of the original submission which is accepted relates to protecting the water weir and that part of the original submission which is rejected relates to not protecting the connecting piping.

+Appendix 3

-Appendix 3 Inventory of Protected Features 3 Kingston Structures
+Inventory of Protected Features

+3 Kingston

+Structures